danielobyrne/catalystcloud-docs-historical/source/migration-strategy-guide/cloud-native-redesign.rst

 **********

-Kubernetes is an open-source container orchestration engine (COE) for automating deployment, scaling, and management of containerised applications.
+Kubernetes is an open-source container orchestration engine (COE) for automating deployment, scaling, and management of containerized applications.
 A large portion of the hassle that comes with building a microservicing system and running a cloud native platform can be handled by kubernetes.